All Episodes

 Basically, nobody was an expert until they figured it out.

-So stay in your lane is the worst advice, and if you happen to say that to somebody, well, might be a little loser thing going on.
+And if you happen to say that to somebody, well, might be a little loser thing going on.

-Alright, that's my commercial.
+All right, that's my commercial.

-The audiobook will follow.
+The audio book will follow.

 That's not available yet.